Designs for web (left) & mobile (right)

 However, it quickly became clear that the company did not have a firm grasp on what the problem was.
 In fact, there were misunderstandings about UX, and its role in product development.
 The best way to explain this is with the comic below.

-The Role of UX
+Low UX maturity & the Role of UX

 The misunderstandings about the role of UX meant that I had to conduct research outside of work hours in the beginning – at least until my research was recognized for its value.
-A large part of my job had therefore also become the educating of a user-centered design process.
+A large part of my job had therefore also become the educating of the user-centered design process.

 With so few repeat customers, I had to supplement the qualitative data I obtained from 3 user interviews with secondary research.
 I used a large market research industry report (the GRIT report) and web analytics, to validate and expand on my primary research.